MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/security-features.md

 [!INCLUDE [hci-applies-to-23h2](../../includes/hci-applies-to-23h2.md)]

-Azure Stack HCI is a secure-by-default product and has more than 300 security settings enabled right from the start.
+Azure Stack HCI is a secure-by-default product that has more than 300 security settings enabled right from the start.
 Default security settings provide a consistent security baseline to ensure that devices start in a known good state.

 This article describes the following security features associated with your Azure Stack HCI cluster, version 23H2 (preview):